tomorrowkey/notifier-plugin/README.md

 ##voice
 ### enabled
-If set true, your computer talk when gradle task is finished. default value is `false`
+If set true, your computer talks when gradle task is finished. default value is `false`

 ### name